LAST UPDATED ON March 8, 2023

 OpenPhone vs. Nextiva

-- OpenPhone only offers email support to standard and premium users.
-Nextiva offers 24/7 email, chat and phone support to all users.
+• OpenPhone offers only email support for Standard and Premium users.
+Nextiva offers 24/7 email, chat, and phone support to all users.

-- Unlike Nextiva, OpenPhone is not HIPAA compliant yet.
-If you’re in healthcare, this might be a dealbreaker
+• Unlike Nextiva, OpenPhone isn’t yet HIPAA compliant.
+If you’re in healthcare, this could be a deal breaker.

-- Nextiva has a 99.99 uptime guarantee.
-OpenPhone doesn’t have that
+• Nextiva has a 99.999% uptime guarantee.
+OpenPhone doesn’t guarantee uptime.

 Ooma

-Launched in 2004, Ooma Office is an out-and-out business VoIP vendor which means it has a great phone call management system but fumbles on the video conferencing features.
-If your use case is all about video conferencing, you can go with Nextiva VoIP, otherwise, the Sunnyvale, California-based Ooma is a cheaper call-focused alternative.
+Founded in 2004, Ooma Office is an out-and-out business VoIP vendor.
+It has a great phone call management system but lacks video conferencing features.
+If your use case is all about video meetings, choose Nextiva.
+Otherwise, Sunnyvale, California-based Ooma is a cheaper, call-centric alternative.

 Best Ooma Features